 Like most modern RPGs, The Witcher games (especially the second and third, at least in marketing) emphasize “dynamic narrative” and choice and consequence, something that was a given in older, better RPGs with far more choices and far more consequences.
 There is only one type of special dialogue prompt; it comes from a “sign” or a spell, it most closely resembles Force Persuasion from Star Wars: Knights of the Old Republic albeit less powerful and less common.
 The rest of the dialogue choices are always there and they have little variety since there’s no character creation after all, except for very few dialogue options in The Witcher 2 that are based on your actions in the previous game (it allows for save game importing).
 But there are only two or three instances of this, all trivial and irrelevant by any standards unlike Mass Effect which is famous for its strong use of save game importing.

-Since today’s emphasis is on open world gaming, it should be noted that Fallout, Fallout 2, Fallout: New Vegas, and Arcanum: Of Steamworks and Magick Obscura are the most elite open world RPGs.
-Fallout 2 has the most role-playing of all traditional video game RPGs.
-The writing quality and quest design of these is also top notch by video game standards.
-Their world building and overall gameplay design embarrasses modern RPGs, but not as much as their role-playing humiliates them.
+Since today’s emphasis is on open world gaming, it should be noted that Fallout, Fallout 2, Fallout: New Vegas, Arcanum: Of Steamworks and Magick Obscura, and Kingdom Come: Deliverance are the most elite open world RPGs.
+Fallout 2 and Baldur’s Gate 3 trade blows in different areas but they are the two role-playing leaders.

 It is too difficult to objectively make a numbered list of games with the most role-playing.
 Great RPGs are rare and the ones listed on tiers 1-3 offer substantially more role-playing than most other RPGs.
 They are the ones that should be considered elite and benchmarks.
 All RPGs should be compared to them, and also compared to pen and paper RPGs since people have forgotten what RPG means.
 Of course we may have missed a few, so let us know in the comments if you believe we have!